Shark Wall Hanging Crochet Pattern

 This wall hanging would make a really cool decor piece in a kids room or a fin-tastic gift for a shark lover (ha see what I did there).

-• Worsted Weight Yarn in light grey (g), red (r) and background colour (bc) (I used 4 Seasons Spot Saver USA Style in Silver, Red and Sky)
+• Worsted weight yarn in light grey (g), red (r) and background colour (bc) (I used 4 Seasons Spot Saver USA Style in Silver, Red and Sky)

-• DK Weight Yarn in black and white (I used Paintbox Yarns Cotton DK in Pure Black and Paper White)
+• DK weight yarn in black and white (I used Paintbox Yarns Cotton DK in Pure Black and Paper White)

 • 5mm and 2.5mm crochet hooks